SillyFreak/typst-moodular/src/lib.typ

   body
 }

+/// Sets up the document for HTML preview, i.e. simulating a non-paged run of HTML content.
+/// This is a wrapper around @@setup(), see that function for details.
+///
+/// -> function
+#let preview() = setup(mode: "preview")

+/// Sets up the document for PDF export, i.e. producing a paged PDF document.
+/// This is a wrapper around @@setup(), see that function for details.
+///
+/// -> function
+#let export() = setup(mode: "export")

 /// Conditionally puts content into an `html.frame`, i.e. rendering it as an `<svg>` tag.
 When
 /// exporting to PDF, the content is simply displayed as-is.